MOSCOW BLOG: Biden and Putin meet in Geneva to low expectations but soaring Russian stock market

 What are Putin’s values?
 That is a very hard question to answer.
 I believe some of the elements include: Russia is a big and important country and refuses to be dictated to by the other big powers; it is willing to work with its partners and its preferred venue is the UN, but the UN is simply ignored most of the time; specifically Russia (and China) object to the US being the world leader, hence their preference for a “multipolar” order; and this last point is manifest in what Russia sees as interference in its domestic affairs, specifically by the US.

 That is the main bone of contention and will be the subject of today’s discussion.
-The Kremlin see it like this:

-The West is very sure that its liberal values are the best ones and so the West is actively promoting “democracy” and “freedom” around the world and specifically in Russia.
-Hence the West sees no problem with promoting local politicians like imprisoned opposition activist Alexey Navalny that espouse these values and do not see it as interference in Russia’s domestic politics as they are absolute values.
+The Kremlin see it like this: The West is very sure that its liberal values are the best ones and so the West is actively promoting “democracy” and “freedom” around the world and specifically in Russia.
+Hence the West sees no problem with promoting local politicians like imprisoned opposition activist Alexey Navalny that espouse these values and do not see it as interference in Russia’s domestic politics, as they are absolute values.

-The Kremlin, however, does see it as exactly that and an attempt to foist “alien” values on Russian society, as it doesn't accept the absolute nature of western values.
+The Kremlin, however, does see it as exactly that and an attempt to foist “alien” values on Russian society, as it doesn't accept the absolute nature of Western values.
 So the bans on Navalny, the “foreign agent” label for NGOs and media, and all the other repressions, follow as a logical next step.
 The West’s criticism of these actions only makes things worse and the whole thing spirals down to where we are today.

 The whole “values” debate is littered with problems.
 I’m a westerner and so I do believe our liberal values are objectively best.
 But I have lived in Russia for many years and I know they don't share those values.
 Homophobia, for example, is almost universal.
 And not just in Russia; the situation is the same in Hungary, Poland and the Balkans to name only a few.
 Pew did a very interesting survey on all this a few years ago that showed extremely clearly there is a “values fault line” that runs down the Austrian border.
 (And even Austria is shades of grey.)

 Just what you do about this I have no idea.
-But looking at the western civil and sexual rights movements, it took them 50 years to get to where they are now and I don't see any reason why it should go much faster in Eastern Europe.
+But looking at the Western civil and sexual rights movements, it took them 50 years to get to where they are now and I don't see any reason why it should go much faster in Eastern Europe.

-Another big problem is a contradiction in our own position: as a sovereign nation Russia et al has the right to choose its own values, even if they are the “wrong” values to our eyes.
+Another big problem is a contradiction in our own position: as sovereign nations Russia et al have the right to choose their own values, even if they are the “wrong” values to our eyes.
 But we have a “duty” to interfere to uphold what is “right”.
 But they don't accept the legitimacy of our duty to tell them what to do, as they never accepted our version of “right” in the first place… And so on into a dizzying spiral of moral confusion.

 The bottom line is the default position the West takes is: “we are right, they are wrong.”
-I don't think the policies of coercion, sanctions and boycotts that follow from that assumption are the correct ones as they have so far been almost entirely counterproductive and caused the pushback from Putin we have been objecting to.
+I don't think the policies of coercion, sanctions and boycotts that follow from that assumption are the correct ones, as they have so far been almost entirely counterproductive and caused the pushback from Putin we have been objecting to.
 And I don't really have anything better to suggest other than what the gay rights people have always advocated: patient engagement and reasoned arguments to slowly change people’s minds.

 I believe this problem will take several generations to solve.
-The only way to change people’s minds is by proximity to them, working together on a daily basis to mutual benefit until you gain their respect.
+The only way to change people’s minds is by proximity to them, working together on a daily basis to each other's mutual benefit until you gain their respect.
 So from this point of view sanctions are more than counterproductive; they are flat out detrimental to our cause.

 All this means that Putin and Biden will sit down today and basically talk past each other as they are on entirely different pages.
 The best outcome has to be that they agree to disagree and work out some sort of practical arrangement to keep out of each other’s hair.
 And this is exactly the outcome Biden at least is calling for and I’m certain it’s also the outcome that Putin would like to see.